Nissan says not considering extending support to Takata

-TOKYO (Reuters) - Nissan Motor Co said on Tuesday it was not planning to offer financial support to Takata Corp, the airbag maker at the center of a massive global recall over faulty inflators.
+TOKYO, Jan 5 (Reuters) - Nissan Motor Co said on Tuesday it was not planning to offer financial support to Takata Corp, the airbag maker at the centre of a massive global recall over faulty inflators.

 Nissan joined Honda Motor Co in denying a Japanese media report which said on Monday that Japanese automakers were preparing to rescue the parts supplier which has been ditched by car manufacturers after its exploding airbags have been linked to nine deaths around the world.